Check Out What Whales Are Doing With AMZN

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Amazon.com options trades today is 1644.08 with a total volume of 2,333.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Amazon.com's big money trades within a strike price range of $3350.0 to $3750.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Amazon.com's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Amazon.com's whale trades within a strike price range from $2000.0 to $3600.0 in the last 30 days.

 Amazon.com Option Volume And Open Interest Over Last 30 Days